 Lauren returned to the DC-area and to Children’s National, where Toni emphasized that the symptoms appeared to be most severe when Lauren was swimming.
 The neurologist made an interesting suggestion: Lauren should see a cardiologist.

-With a new clue, the pair made an appointment with Gerard Martin, M.D., at Children’s Frederick Regional Outpatient Center.
+With a new clue, the pair made an appointment with Gerard Martin, M.D., at Children’s National Frederick.
 Dr. Martin diagnosed Lauren with exercise-induced hypotension.
 Lauren suffered from low blood pressure, brought on by swimming.

 “He knew within ten minutes of meeting her, what was wrong with her,” said Toni.